kpennell/appendtoStaticStyled/src/pages/about.md

 ---
 templateKey: about-page
-title: About Page (created with gatsby-node.js)
+title: About Page testing (created with gatsby-node.js)
-image: /img/aboutpage.jpg

 ---
 (This text is obnoxiously red on purpose)